meshalAlbishi/Express-TS-Prisma-Swagger_boilerplate/README.md

 This boilerplate project provides a foundation for building a Node.js REST API using Express.js, TypeScript, Prisma ORM, and Swagger for API documentation.

-   Please feel free to reach me for any improvements :)
+   Please feel free to reach out for any improvements :)
 ## Table of Contents

 - [Overview](#overview)